xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 > Katalon Studio also supports setting maximum response size of an execution by using `-maxResponseSize` in command line.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#general-options)

-* Override response size limit of a project
+* Override response size limit of a project in a test case

 ```java
 Map<String, Object> generalSettings = RunConfiguration.getExecutionGeneralProperties()